alexiscarbillet/ac-electricity/docs/index.md

 Hello, I am Alexis Carbillet and this is my third website.
 I thought it would be fun to talk about electricity while using mkdocs, so here we are.

-I coded from scratch my other three websites.
+I coded from scratch my other websites.

 - The First one is [ac-programming.com](https://ac-programming.com/), which is related to different fields of IT and contains most of my personnal projects in this field.

 - The second one is [all-about-cats.uk](https://all-about-cats.uk/), which is about cats and their features.

+- The third one, [alexis-carbillet.com](https://alexis-carbillet.com/), contains all the links to my work available online as well as a summary of my professional experiences.

 - The last one is [ac-serverhub.com](https://ac-serverhub.com/).
 It allows you to explore the latest and most powerful hardware components for servers.